pablodecm/phd_thesis/src/101_chapter_1.md

 several research collaborations such as NNPDF [cite] provide accurate estimations that can be readily used for simulation and prediction.
-In Figure [include], the parton distribution functions at two different energy scales estimated by one of this collaborations are shown.
+In Figure [include], the parton distribution functions at two different energy scales estimated by one of those collaborations are shown, at lower energy scales the valence quarks (up and down) dominate while when we extrapolate at higher energies, gluon scattering become the most likely outcome for the interaction.

 <!--- TODO: include GOOD parton distribution function figure -->